Digital Resources

 Learn at Home with the NC State Capitol!

 How tall is the Capitol?
 When was the cornerstone laid?
-What is in their collection?
+What artifacts make up the collection?
 Who actually works there today?
 And how old is it anyway?

 Do you have burning questions about the North Carolina State Capitol?
 Check out our Learn At Home videos where we answer your questions and share our favorite facts and stories about the Capitol.
 Visit our Youtube page and look for the Learn at Home logo.